kevinfrei/EMP/README.md

 - **both** Add 'favorite/love' attribute for songs
 - **both** "Auto" playlists (something involving stuff like "this artist" and "not this keyword" kind of stuff.
+- **both** MediaInfo/Metadata editing!
+  - Support adding album covers
+  - File name vs. metadata difference cleanup (this would be _awesome_)
 - **both** Import/Export M3U's?

 ### Logic improvements/changes

 - Filter song lists down to actual songKeys that exist
 - Transcode for phone (dump stuff out ready to import into iTunes, for example)
-  - The "work" for this is already in my `@freik/media-utils` module.
+  - The lion's share of the work for this is already in my `@freik/media-utils` module.
 - Playlist unique-ification

 ### UI Improvements

-- Sorting lists by clicking headers _everywhere_
-  - Indicate the sorting (and invalidate it in Now Playing when shuffled)
-  - Inverse sorting when clicking again
 - Make an actual "About" screen
 - Get some controls in the menu with appropriate keyboard shortcuts
 - Maybe use the album-art package to get artist pix & missing album pix
-- Improve the views for Albums and Artists.
+- Improve/Expand the views for Albums and Artists.

 ### Other